Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Results

 Peak electricity demand often depends on ambient temperature and occurs in winter in most European countries, except for the Mediterranean area.
 Accordingly, winter drought events that coincide with high electricity demand are particularly relevant.
-Using a stylized electricity sector model (Section~\ref{ssec:DIETER}), we find that these compound events are a major driver for the use of long-duration electricity storage in all three interconnection states.
-Figure~\ref{fig:drought_ts_sto_l_1996_1997} shows the optimal operation of long-duration electricity storage for different degrees of interconnection between countries as well as electricity demand patterns for the years 1996/97.
+Using a stylized power sector model, we find that these compound events are a major driver for the use of long-duration electricity storage in all three interconnection states: countries as energy islands, a pan-European copperplate scenario, and policy-relevant interconnection levels between European countries according to the Ten-Year-Network-Development-Plan (``TYNDP scenario'').
+Sections~\ref{ssec:DIETER} and \ref{ssec:scenarios} elaborate further on the power sector model and interconnection scenarios.
+Figure~\ref{fig:figure_7} shows the optimal operation of long-duration electricity storage for different degrees of interconnection between countries as well as electricity demand patterns for the years 1996/97.
 The most severe identified droughts largely coincide with the periods of long-duration storage discharge, i.e.,~decreasing storage levels.
 This holds true for both the European copperplate scenario and several isolated countries in the island scenario.
-When considering policy-relevant interconnection across all countries (``TYNDP''), the storage level patterns do not structurally change but only show a level shift compared to the island scenarios.
+When considering policy-relevant interconnection in the TYNDP scenario, the storage level patterns do not structurally change but only show a level shift compared to the island scenarios.
 That is, drought patterns identified for isolated countries are a reasonable approximation of drought patterns in settings with more policy-relevant, limited interconnection with regard to long-duration storage operation.